2027 FIBA Basketball World Cup qualification (Asia)

-The 2027 FIBA Basketball World Cup qualification for the FIBA Asia-Oceania region, will begin in November 2025 and will conclude in March 2027.
+The 2027 FIBA Basketball World Cup qualification for the FIBA Asia-Oceania region, began in November 2025 and will conclude in March 2027.
 The process will determine the seven teams that will join the automatically qualified host Qatar at the 2027 FIBA World Cup.

 Format

-In total, eight World Cup berths will be allocated for the Asia-Oceania region.
-A slot was automatically given to Qatar as host.
+In total, eight World Cup berths were allocated for the Asia-Oceania region.
+A slot was automatically given to Qatar as the hosts.

 The qualification structure is as follows: